appdev-lessons/intro-to-bootstrap/content.md

 directly and set up a codespace as usual.

-Then:

-- `bin/dev`
-- Look around the live app preview and the codebase.
-- There are some instructions on the homepage of the app.
-- You can View Source on the targets when you get stuck.

 ## Getting started

 When you visit your live app preview after running `bin/dev`, you will be greeted by a table of contents.
 You can click the first link to get started: